ryanallen/articles/markdown/UXPin/app-design-process.md

 The [Five Whys Technique](http://www.adb.org/sites/default/files/publication/27641/five-whys-technique.pdf) is an iterative question-asking technique used to explore the cause-and-effect relationships underlying a particular problem to help you find the root cause of that problem.
 To use [this technique](http://www.shmula.com/jeff-bezos-5-why-exercise-root-cause-analysis-cause-and-effect-ishikawa-lean-thinking-six-sigma/987/) we first start with our original problem:

-***I have too much stress.***
+***I have too much stress and I would like to reduce that amount.***

 Now it is time to start asking and answering the *whys*.

 **Why am I so stressed?**
 *I am so stressed because I have too many stressful thoughts.*
 **Why do I have so many stressful thoughts?**
-*...because I am unable to remove distracting thoughts.*
+*...because I am unable to remove stressful thoughts.*
-**Why am I unable to remove distracting thoughts?**
+**Why am I unable to remove stressful thoughts?**
-*...because I am unable to identify distracting thoughts.*
+*...because I am unable to identify stressful thoughts.*
-**Why am I unable to identify distracting thoughts?**
+**Why am I unable to identify stressful thoughts?**
 *...because I am not aware of how thoughts arise in my mind.*
 **Why am I not aware of how my thoughts arise in my mind?**
 *...because I do not understand my mind.*

 And so, the root cause of my stress is my lack of understanding of my own mind, which is something I can learn about and design a process or solution to fix.
 They key to understanding the root cause of the problem is in identifying a broken process or an alterable behavior.

+How do I increase my mental focus, reduce my stress, and become a happier person?

+Get a better understanding of my mind and how it works.
+Research and develop a process to assist in [the motive to realize one's full potential](https://en.wikipedia.org/wiki/Self-actualization).
+Practice meditation
+Discover religion
+A financial plan that would afford me to see a psychotherapist.
+Learn more about psychology
+LSD Induced Shock Therapy
+Just LSD no Shock Therapy

+A few of these things can be designed into an app.

+So how can I get a better understanding of my mind in an effort to increase my mental focus, reduce my stress and become a happier person?

+Research a process or theory that has to do with my mind like stress, mental focus and happiness.

+Problem Definition:
+How can I better understand my own mind in an effort to increase my mental focus, reduce my stress and become a happier person.

 ---